 Warm hospitality, inviting rooms and delicious food are our tradition.
 The Inn at Cedar Crossing offers the comforts and amenitites of a historic inn with all the modern conveniences.
 The guest lobby faces Louisiana Street and is graced by original pressed tin ceiling and antiques.
 Upstairs, nine elegant guestrooms await your arrival.
 While each room has its own personality, all provide a perfect getaway.
 Our restaurant, favored by locals and visitors alike, has served Door County since 1989 and is known for quality food, creative entrées and attentive service.
 As an overnight guest of the inn, you will receive extra special treatment.
-In the morning, enticing aromas from the kitchen bring you downstairs for homemade muffins and scones, and a full hot breakfast with a choice of two breakfast entrées each day.
+In the morning, enticing aromas from the kitchen invite you downstairs for homemade muffins and scones, and a full hot breakfast with a choice of two breakfast entrées each day.
 It’s a great time to share vacation experiences with other guests or to discuss the day’s activities.
 In the evening, the Gathering Room becomes a relaxing spot to enjoy a parlour game, find a good book, write in the journal or plan the next day’s activities.
 Fresh baked cookies, coffee, herbal tea, or fresh lemonade, iced tea and soft drinks are offered each afternoon.

 Spectacular Door County

 Described as the Cape Cod of the Midwest, Door County is a rare combination of natural beauty, maritime history, and visual and performing arts.